Luke Montgomery: Teenage name change media stunt

 At age 19, the Los Angeles Times described Luke as a "self-created media creature" for his attention-getting and frequent TV, radio and press appearances on gay rights issues.
 As part of his outspoken media persona, Montgomery legally changed his last name to "Sissyfag" for a period of roughly two years.
 The Washington Post wrote, "Sissyfag, 20, was born Luke Montgomery, but adopted his unusual surname at age 17 and had it legally made his last year.
 He said he has been called those names for years and wanted to disarm the words and refashion them into a badge of pride."

 Montgomery briefly ran for mayor of Washington, D.C., to draw attention to the city's AIDS crisis, with The Washington Post writing, "Luke Sissyfag, an AIDS activist known for heckling President Clinton, announced yesterday that he is running for D.C. mayor to force the other candidates and voters to focus on battling the fatal disease."
 While the paper described him as "deadly serious" on the issue it also pointed out "He does not hesitate to camp it up: He wore lipstick and star-shaped rhinestone earrings to the announcement and issued news releases on white paper with pink polka dots.”

 Labeled an "anything-for-attention radical gay activist" by The Advocate, the publication wrote, "The mere mention of his name provokes bitter arguments among people who don't even know him."
 While the Los Angeles Times reported that Sissyfag's "flamboyance makes some buttoned-up gay conservatives squirm," it also quoted gay republican author and operative Marvin Liebman as saying, "Luke Sissyfag is doing a service to the community."

 A topic of on-air conversation across talk radio from Howard Stern to Rush Limbaugh, and with appearances on national media platforms such as MTV News and Donahue, Luke Sissyfag was a visible early 90s presence on gay issues.
-In a 2007 radio broadcast, Rush Limbaugh reflected on the LGBT activist's impact saying, "Who could forget Luke Sissyfag?"
+In a 2007 radio broadcast, Rush Limbaugh reflected on the LGBTQ activist's impact saying, "Who could forget Luke Sissyfag?"